How To Calm a Cat That's in Heat [Basic Home Remedies To Calm Your Kitty]

 The average age for a kitten to reach sexual maturity and have their first heat is between 5 and 9 months old.
 However, some may have their first heat as early as 4 months old, while others may not experience it until they are a year old.
 If your cat has not had her first heat by the time she is a year old, seek veterinary advice to check for any underlying health issues.

-How Long Does Heat Last in Cats?
+How Long Does A Cat Stay in Heat?

 According to the latest veterinarian research, the typical length of heat cycles is six days.
 If an unspayed female cat is not mated during her estrus cycle, she will go out of heat for a short period of time.
-The mating season usually lasts every year from February to October.
+The mating and breeding season usually lasts every year from February to October.
+Female cats will go into heat multiple times per year if they're not spayed.
+The average frequency is every three to four weeks, but it can range from every two weeks to once every six weeks.

 • Water: Make sure she has plenty of fresh water to drink.